 Editor's Note: History departments occasionally call the AHA to request names of expert reviewers who would be willing to evaluate the department.
-To facilitate this process, the AHA compiles and maintains a list of qualified reviewers and provides this information, when called upon, to deans and department chairs (this list can be obtained by contacting Noralee Frankel).
+We don't provide these at this time, but we are investigating the possibility for the future.
 But the review process is benefited not just by good reviewers; the evaluation becomes more effective if departments contemplating external reviews are well prepared.
 To this end, we asked the authors of the following essay—both experienced reviewers—to share their thoughts on the best ways of organizing the review process to make it as smooth and painless as possible for all concerned.

 Many departments have long found benefits in annual consultation with a board of visitors.
 More typically, a dean or provost will schedule a department for an external review at regular intervals.
 Perhaps the reviews will be keyed to major changes in a college.
 These changes may be positive (a major gift, a new degree) or negative (budget shortfalls, declining enrollments).
 A department may initiate a review.
 It may find itself at a crossroads, facing a series of resignations or retirements, for example, and might find that outsiders can provide a useful reality check as the faculty charts out a future path.
 It is easy for departments to get locked into patterns that make it hard to consider new alternatives.
 And, of course, some departments have never been reviewed and hope to keep that unexamined streak going.
 But then, this essay is not for them.

 When a department faces an outside review, its faculty members may send up a collective groan.
 Even when they know the review is necessary, they also know how much thought and preparation they will have to put into it.
 However, they should also know that the results they get out of the review will be in direct proportion to the effort they put into it.